lcrs/_.hips/README.md

 https://github.com/user-attachments/assets/28b10797-facb-440a-a38a-d5f20abe4c73

 #### [Ls_ViewportCameraGeoSync.hipnc](./Ls_ViewportCameraGeoSync.hipnc)
-Strange viewport bug with camera syncing.
-The capy and camera are in sync when hitting play, but when scrubbing the timeline he's all over the shop:
+Showing how deceptive the viewport can be when working with fast-moving cameras - the capy and camera are in sync when hitting play, but when scrubbing the timeline he's all over the shop:

 https://github.com/user-attachments/assets/18be003d-dcb7-4d79-834d-a9c52088a267